Medicare accountable care organization initiatives to improve how the

 Doctors, hospitals and health care providers establish ACOs in order to

 work together to provide higher-quality coordinated care to their

 patients, while helping to slow health care cost growth.
-Virginia
+Accountable

-Collaborative Care became one of 434 ACOs participating in the Shared
+Care Coalition of Georgia became one of 434 ACOs participating in the

-Savings Program as of January 1, 2016.
-Beneficiaries seeing health care
+Shared Savings Program as of January 1, 2016.
+Beneficiaries seeing

-providers in ACOs always have the freedom to choose doctors inside or
+health care providers in ACOs always have the freedom to choose doctors

-outside of the ACO.
-ACOs receive a portion of the Medicare savings
+inside or outside of the ACO.
+ACOs receive a portion of the Medicare

-generated from lowering the growth in health care costs as long as they
+savings generated from lowering the growth in health care costs as long

 “People across America are going to be better cared for when they go to